On Hyperboloidal Foliations in the Study of Black Hole Quasinormal Modes: A few explicit examples

-where $s$ is the spin-weight parameter.
-It is noted that this factor is not regular at the spatial boundary.
-Moreover, unlike $f(r)$, the function $g(r)$ nontrivially impacts the boundary, and this procedure is indispensable for the hyperboloidal foliation to work out as the remaining asymptotic wave function will be linearly proportional to $\omega$ on the exponential.
-Conversely, the derivation of the asymptotic wave function from a given hyperboloidal coordinate is tedious but straightforward, and can be carried out similarly.
+which, as discussed above, is not regular at the spatial boundary.
+Mathematically, unlike $f(r)$, the function $g(r)$ nontrivially impacts the boundary, and this procedure is indispensable for the hyperboloidal foliation to work out, as the remaining asymptotic wave function will be linearly proportional to $\omega$ in the exponential.

+Conversely, deriving the asymptotic wavefunction from a given hyperboloidal coordinate is somewhat tedious but straightforward, and can be carried out analogously.
+We present an explicit example for the radial-fixing minimal gauge discussed in~\cite{agr-qnm-hyperboloidal-10}.
+The asymptotic wavefunction follows by substituting $\lambda = r_+$, $\sigma=\lambda/r$, $\rho(\sigma) = 1$, and $\mu = 1/2\lambda$ (cf. Eqs.~(14), (26), (61), (63-64) of~\cite{agr-qnm-hyperboloidal-10}) into the height function.
+By stripping off the irregular part (cf. Eqs.~(10), (27--28) of~\cite{agr-qnm-hyperboloidal-10}), one obtains

+It is noted that the coordinate penetrates the event horizon in~\cite{agr-qnm-hyperboloidal-05, agr-qnm-hyperboloidal-10}.
+Nonetheless, while evaluating the QNMs, the boundary condition remains at the event horizon, and moreover, the physical interpretation as the causal past of future null infinity, based on which the coordinate is established, becomes irrelevant beyond this point.